Ebube Duru: Career

 Duru began his career at a grass youth club known as Rock Foundation F.C before moving to Benin Vipers, another grass youth club.
 On 24 January 2014, he signed for Dynamite Force F.C (amateur 2) in which he played the Nationwide League and was promoted to amateur 1 the following season.
 He was loaned to F.C.
-Ebedei (amateur 1), played for a season and was promoted to Pro league scoring a total of three goals.
+Ebedei, played for a season and was promoted to Pro league scoring a total of three goals.
 He returned to Dynamite force F.C.
-On 13 March 2016, Duru signed for Premier League club Lobi Stars Football Club on a three-year contract.
+On 13 March 2016, Duru signed for Premier League club Lobi Stars on a three-year contract.

+Ebube Duru joined Rivers United in 2021 after a four-year stint with Lobi Stars.
+Ebube Duru was a key player to Rivers United NPFL title win in the 2021–22 season.

+Ebube Duru has been described as an extraordinary left back as he combines his defending prowess with the ability to score goals.
+He is also good at set plays, having scored three direct free kick goals in a season.

+On September 3, 2024, it was confirmed that Duru had signed a contract with Danish Superliga side Sønderjyske until June 2027 after a successful trial period.

 International career

 Duru represented his homeland in the 2018 Friendly against Atletico Madrid which took place at Godswill Akpabio Stadium, Uyo on May 21.